Where Cultures Connect

-The Frederick Center for Research and Education in Science and Technology (CREST) is a new initiative aimed at hosting masters programs in Bioinformatics and Biotechnology programs from Johns Hopkins University and a Masters of Chemical and Life Sciences program from the University of Maryland in 2017 CREST is a Maryland-approved regional higher education center whose mission is to provide a science, technology, engineering and mathematics (STEM)-based research hub in Frederick to meet the needs of regional employers.
+The Frederick Center for Research and Education in Science and Technology (CREST) hosts masters programs in Bioinformatics and Biotechnology programs from Johns Hopkins University and a Masters of Chemical and Life Sciences program from the University of Maryland.

 Business Incubator with Wet Labs

 The Frederick Innovative Technology Center, Inc (FITCI) offers biotech and life science entrepreneurs over 20,000 SF of space with 35 offices, 16 wet labs and state-of-the-art services geared towards accelerating biotech entrepreneurs.
 Since FITCI opened its doors in 2004, several clients have graduated thriving bioscience companies who have remained in Frederick County.

 - 2nd largest cluster of bioscience companies in Maryland

 - 23.6% growth in biotech companies from 2001-2013

 - #1 Maryland’s ranking in the U.S. for number of professional & technical workers